 “I, too.
 You have women in your keep to see to your needs, you said?
 You plow the maidservants?”

 “I do, but I also have four mistresses.”
 He grinned at her stunned expression.

 “Is your lust so vast that you must keep a stable of paramours?”

 “That is an odd thing for a lady virgin to ask, particularly when she is your wife and ’tis not proper to share such intimate details.”

 “I have six brothers,” she said flatly.
 “They talk frankly and vulgarly.
-I know many things I should not and would rather not.
+I have heard and seen many things I should not have and would rather not have.
 My sensibilities will not be offended by anything you say, and I feel it is something I must know to do my duty.”